mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-11-why-onethird-solution-to-sleeping-beauty-doesnt-work.md

 __Justification__ : Since Beauty is woken up on Monday in both cases, the coin could be tossed on a Monday without changing anything about the experiment.
 Say it is tossed on Monday then and Beauty knows about it.

-These together give $P(H)=\frac{1}{3}$, for full working refer to Elga.
+These together give $P(H)=\frac{1}{3}$.
+For full working refer to [1].
 It's usually interesting to stop at this point and see where Elga went wrong.
 Because of the way I have stated his argument, it's clear that the fault lies with one of the premises.

 In this case, it's the third premise.
 First, and the weakest argument I'll make against it, is that it doesn't matter whether the coin is tossed on Monday or Tuesday *if Beauty doesn't know about it*.
 If she does, Monday carries additional information for her that it didn't before.
 Elga's justification contains no consideration for this possibility.
 He merely says :
 > [Beauty's] credence upon awakening in the coin's landing Heads ought to be the same regardless of whether [the Mother] use[s] method (1) or (2).
 So without loss of generality, suppose [she] use[s] - and [Beauty] knows that she uses - method 2.